Staffordshire Club Cricket Championship

 The South Staffordshire County League, formerly known as the "Staffordshire Club Cricket Championship", is the main cricket league in South Staffordshire.

 History

 The league's history goes back to 1973, and it has acted as a feeder league to the Birmingham and District Premier League since 1999.
-Currently, at the end of each season, the Premier Division winners enter into the play offs against the winners of the Shropshire, Warickshire and Worcestershire County Leagues for a place in the BDCPL 2nd division.
+Currently, at the end of each season, the Premier Division winners enter into the play offs against the winners of the Shropshire, Warwickshire and Worcestershire County Leagues for a place in the BDCPL 2nd division.